“The danger is that you will not linger enough — a danger of which the author of these lines had known something.”

 Enjoy Your 24 Hours in Venice!

-Even with only 24 hours in Venice, I truly believe it’s worth the visit.
+Even with only 24 hours in Venice, I believe it’s worth the visit.
 You will walk away sighing, and with a memory card filled to the brim with images.
 You can’t take a bad photo in Venice; it’s impossible.
 Every turn presents a new sight you’ll want to capture.
 And when you leave, you’ll definitely want to come back.

 Want more Europe info?
 Take a look at my complete 2-week Europe itinerary.